skiniks/mta-alerts-bot/README.md

 ## Deployment

-The bot is deployed on Vercel and uses a cron job to run every 2 minutes.
-The cron job is configured in the vercel.json file.
+The bot is hosted on Vercel with a cron job scheduled to check for updates every minute, as defined in `vercel.json`.